hamptonpieryc/website/content/docs/club-rules.md

 **17.5** The liability of the Trustees for the performance of any contractual or other obligation undertaken by them on behalf of the Club shall be limited to the assets of the Club.

+**17.6** A Trustee accepts that they should remain a voting member of the Club and agrees to resign from office if they cease to do so.

 ## 18. DISSOLUTION:
 If, upon the dissolution of the Club, there remains after the satisfaction of all its debts and liabilities